You’ve recently been stopped by the police and accused of DUI. A million thoughts are probably racing through your head. You’re probably very scared:

 5. Don’t Obsess

 Your DUI case is likely among the most stressful events of your life.
 It’s natural to obsess over the consequences and the outcome.
-An aggressive DUI lawyer – like our attorneys at The McShane Firm – will fight for you case, and can take much of the stress and burden off your shoulders.
-So try to relax.
+Let your attorney take care of the details.
+Make sure to maintain good communication with your attorney and ask about anything that might concern you.
+An experienced attorney will fight for you case, and can take much of the stress and burden off your shoulders.
+So try to live your life normally.